Spiritual Benefits of Regular Salah in Mid Western Regional Council

 Frequently Asked Questions about Prayer Times in Mid Western Regional Council

-Dhuhr (Zuhr) prayer in Mid Western Regional Council begins at noon (Australia/Sydney timezone), after the sun passes its zenith.
-It is the second prayer of the day and marks the midday break.
-The time varies slightly throughout the year based on the sun's position.
+Dhuhr (Zuhr) prayer in Mid Western Regional Council begins after the sun passes its zenith (highest point).
+In Australia/Sydney timezone, this occurs around midday.
+It is the second prayer of the day and consists of 4 rakats.

-Asr prayer time in Mid Western Regional Council is at afternoon (Australia/Sydney timezone).
-It begins when the shadow of an object equals its length (or twice its length according to Hanafi school).
-This is the third prayer of the day.
+Asr prayer time in Mid Western Regional Council begins when the shadow of an object equals its length.
+This is the third prayer of the day and consists of 4 rakats.

-Maghrib prayer in Mid Western Regional Council starts at sunset (Australia/Sydney timezone), immediately after sunset.
-It is the fourth daily prayer and a special time, especially during Ramadan when it marks the time to break fast.
+Maghrib prayer in Mid Western Regional Council starts immediately after sunset.
+It is the fourth daily prayer and consists of 3 rakats.

-Isha prayer time in Mid Western Regional Council is at night (Australia/Sydney timezone).
-It begins after the red twilight disappears from the sky and is the fifth and final obligatory prayer of the day.
+Isha prayer time in Mid Western Regional Council begins after the red twilight disappears from the sky.
+It is the fifth and final obligatory prayer.